About the CODART Canon

 The initial selection

-The initial selection was made by the program committee.
-This is made up of eight CODART members, all of whom are curators of Dutch and Flemish art.
-You can find the names of the current committee members on this page.
-They chose the initial list of 100 works of art, along with a number that just failed to make the “grade.”
-This selection is emphatically intended solely as a provisional, exploratory gambit.
+The initial selection was made by the Program Committee of CODART in the course of 2019.
+The committee is made up of eight CODART members, all of whom are curators of Dutch and Flemish art.
+During the formation of the Canon the committee consisted of Friso Lammertse (chair), Quentin Buvelot, Sabine Craft-Giepmans, Femke Diercks, Joris Van Grieken, Valérie Herremans, Stephan Kemperdick and Matthias Ubl.
+They chose the initial list of 100 works of art, along with a large number that just failed to make the “grade.”
+This selection was emphatically intended solely as a provisional, exploratory gambit.

 The public vote